innermond/pd-css/README.md

 ### sass:watch

 It monitors any changes to files hosted in *src* directory and convert scss files to coresponding css files.

+In order to inject your modifications, you `cd to bin/`  fire a `node server-style.js` that runs on port 3000 and copy to the browser console browset-style.js.
+The production website must have Content-Security-Policy set to allows localhost:3000.
+Every time you switch to browser window and activate it, by clicking your CSS modification will appear laid out on your production website.
+They are not permanent, they are shown only in that browser window.

 ### css:up